 J Ross publishes a range of exam prep books, including one for the PMP® exam.
 Alongside their books, they have a question bank for the PMP® exam, and you can access the demo of that for free.
 Click through to the demo, click the login button (there will be demo login credentials already populated), and then click the button under ‘Action’ to start the free test.
 There are 20 questions.
 It’s not the prettiest website, and at the end I found it a little confusing to find my results (hint: click the Results tab in the top menu) but the answers come with explanations and a note about which section of the PMBOK® Guide you need to look at for more information.

 The PM Exam Simulator gives you the opportunity to practice taking the PMP® Exam in a way that mimics the actual exam.
-The Simulator feeds you questions of the same style and difficulty that you’ll see on the exam and proportionately as far as the correct process group (i.e., Initiation=11%, Planning =23%, etc.).
+The Simulator feeds you questions of the same style and difficulty that you’ll see on the exam.
 You’ll experience various types of questions, from formula-based questions to interpretational questions.
-Another plus for this site is that you can take the practice exam in three modes: Real Exam Mode (just like the real PMP® exam experience); Timed Mode (receive hints and answers, but still adhere to a limited time); or Learning Mode (receive hints and answers with no time limit).
-Try the Exam Simulator for three days -- free!
+Another plus for this site is that you can take the practice exam in three modes: Real Exam Mode (just like the real PMP® exam experience); Timed Mode (receive hints and answers, but still adhere to limited time); or Learning Mode (receive hints and answers with no time limit).
+Try the Exam Simulator for seven days -- free!
 (Disclaimer: This is my own simulator.)

 Obviously, exam simulators and sample questions are often a very good indicator of your readiness to take the exam.
-Generally speaking, if you are able to correctly answer at least 85% or more of the sample or practice questions on your first try, you’re probably ready to take your PMP® certification exam.
+Generally speaking, if you are able to correctly answer at least 80% or more of the sample or practice questions on your first try, you’re probably ready to take your PMP® certification exam.
 Note that answering a question correctly on your second try doesn’t count, since you will only have one chance in the real exam.
-So, for example, a simulator with 1,600 questions gives you 1,600 “first tries.”
+So, for example, a simulator with 2,100 questions gives you 2,100 “first tries.”
 This is plenty to build your confidence and gauge when you are ready to take the exam.
-Of course, the 85% rule is just a rule of thumb, but if you want to know how you are doing it is a useful benchmark against which to assess your abilities.
+Of course, the 80% rule is just a rule of thumb, but if you want to know how you are doing, it is a useful benchmark against which to assess your abilities.
 Sample questions are extremely helpful in preparing for the exam; however, remember that free questions aren't everything.
 I recommend you also subscribe to a commercial exam simulator so that you can practice in a "real" environment using realistic exam questions.
-After all...free questions are free and may only take you so far.
+After all, free questions are free and may only take you so far.

 Watch this video for an overview of the features in our PMP Exam Simulator: